christhekeele/shards/README.md

 ok
 ```

-You will see the process tree of `shards` application.
+You can see the process tree of `shards` application.
 When you create a new "table", what happens behind
-is: `shards` creates a supervision tree dedicated only to that group of shards that will represent
+the scenes is: `shards` creates a supervision tree dedicated only to that group of shards to represent
-your logical table in multiple physical ETS tables, and everything is handled auto-magically by `shards`,
+your logical table in multiple physical ETS tables, and everything is handled auto-magically by `shards`.
-you only have to use the API like if you were working with a common ETS table.
+After that you can use the API as if you were working with a common ETS table.

 ### Playing with shards

-Now let's execute some write/read operations against the created `shards`:
+Let's execute some write/read operations against the created `shards`:

 ```erlang
 % inserting some objects